 Eski Imaret Mosque, Byzantine mosque in Fatih district, Turkey

-The structure originated as a monastery in 1087, commissioned by Anna Dalassena, mother of Byzantine Emperor Alexios I Komnenos.
-After 1453 and the conquest of Istanbul, the building was converted into a mosque.
+The building was erected in the 11th century as a monastery church, attributed to Anna Dalassena, mother of Emperor Alexios I Komnenos.
+After the Ottoman conquest of Constantinople in 1453, it served as a storehouse and soup kitchen before being converted into a mosque.

 The community of curious travelers